Skip to main content

 FAQ

-A strong apology names the specific thing that went wrong, takes clear ownership without a 'but', and acknowledges the impact on the other person.
-Skipping any of these makes the message feel incomplete or defensive, even if that wasn't the intent.
+A strong apology names the specific thing that went wrong, takes clear ownership without a 'but,' and acknowledges the impact on the other person.
+Skipping any of these makes the message feel incomplete or defensive, even if that was not the intent.
+The generated drafts are built around all three elements.

 Yes — but adding one specific detail makes it land better.
 Mention the exact meeting missed, a particular date, or something the other person said.
-The generated draft gives you the right structure; a small personal touch makes it unmistakably genuine.
+The generated draft gives you the right structure; a small personal touch makes it unmistakably genuine rather than obviously templated.

-what's the difference between a professional and personal apology tone
+What is the difference between the professional and formal tone options?

 Professional apologies stay concise, solution-focused, and avoid emotional oversharing — right for managers, clients, and colleagues.
 Personal apologies can be warmer and more emotionally honest, acknowledging the relationship itself, not just the incident.
-Using the wrong register undercuts even a sincere message.
+Using the wrong register undercuts even a sincere message, which is why selecting the correct tone before generating matters.

 You might also like